wittywit/Media-Kiosk/README.md

 \* Hide application works on Windows.
 On Mac, we simply open the file explorer, pushing the Stele application into the background.

 # Security warning
 This app is built on the Electron runtime and is under active development.
 It doesn't yet follow all of Electron's best-practices around system security.
-Stele is primarily designed for local content that you trust.
-Don't configure it to browse to web content you don't trust.
-Web content theoretically could have access to execute system commands on your local machine.
-[Better checks, will be added in future releases.](https://github.com/scimusmn/stele/issues/20)

-# Development
-Follow the [development instructions](docs/development.md) to make changes to the Stele source code.

 # Credit
 ## What's a Stele?